TheThirdOne/random-sorting/README.md

 midpoint and top.
 However, we are still missing something, the big red spot in the middle of the Array.sort graph is completely absent in this one.

-Though, we can at least deduce on more thing about Chrome's implementation.
+Though, we can at least deduce one more thing about Chrome's implementation.
 Note the double bar in our algorithm on the right vs the double bar on the left in Chrome's implementation.